Reviews

 Accuracy usually comes down to the quality of the sensors and how easily you can calibrate the device.
 Some meters just nail it, while others, well, not so much.

-A few models even include automatic temperature compensation, which makes getting precise readings a breeze.
+A few models even include automatic temperature compensation, which makes getting precise readings effortless.
 No extra steps, just results.

 Battery life—or whatever powers the thing—can make or break your day in the field.
 We like meters with batteries that last, or even better, ones you can recharge.